Bhaskar-JR/Bhaskar-JR.github.io/Pages/SQL/Recursive CTE/Flight Routes/Flight Routes using Recursive CTE.md

 # How the Solution Works

-> The base query will fetch the relevant records from the source table using the conditions specified.
+- The base query will fetch the relevant records from the source table using the conditions specified.
-> It will then call then call the recursive portion of the query.
+- It will then call then call the recursive portion of the query.
-> The first iteration will take the output of the base query as the input and generate row entries.
+- The first iteration will take the output of the base query as the input and generate row entries.
-> These row entries will be appended to the output of the base query.
+- These row entries will be appended to the output of the base query.
-> The second iteration will take the generated row entries/records of the first iteration as input.
+- The second iteration will take the generated row entries/records of the first iteration as input.
->The inputs to the second iteration will only the records fetched as output from the first iteration.
+- The inputs to the second iteration will only the records fetched as output from the first iteration.
-> Meanwhile, that the overall output table would will continue to update with rows from each iteration getting appended.
+-  Meanwhile, that the overall output table would will continue to update with rows from each iteration getting appended.
-> We can declare/separately track the number of iterations.
+-  We can declare/separately track the number of iterations.
-> It is easy to appreciate the flow of input, output across subsequent iterations and the continuously growing target table through the concrete example.
+- It is easy to appreciate the flow of input, output across subsequent iterations and the continuously growing target table through the concrete example.

+To deep-dive, go to this [link]

+## Summary

+> The base query retrieves the initial set of records from the source table based on specified conditions.
+The recursive portion then takes the output of the base query and generates additional row entries.
+These new entries are appended to the output of the base query.
+In each iteration, the input for the next iteration consists of the records generated in the previous iteration.
+This process continues, and the overall output table grows with each iteration.
+The number of iterations can be separately tracked, providing a clear view of the flow of input and output across subsequent iterations.